Ruzteo/AutoClicker/README.md

 Easy to build from source with Ant

 ### Two Clicking modes:
-Super mode for high clicks per second
+Super mode for high clicks per second //
 Human mode for human-like randomness

 ## Dependencies:
-java 8 or higher
+java 8 or higher,
-Netbeans(for building from source)
+Netbeans(for building from source),
 JNativehook(not needed for the fat-jar)

 ## How to run fat-jar:
-Download the fat-jar from the releases tab
+Download the fat-jar from the releases tab then
-Double click on it or use command promt
+Double click on it // use command promt